NordicSemiconductor/pc-ble-driver-py/README.md

     PATH=%PATH%;c:\swig\swigwin-x.y.z;

-* Install Python 2.7.x or 3.7.3 or newer by downloading the installer from [Python Windows Downloads](https://www.python.org/downloads/windows/)
+* Install Python 3.6 or newer by downloading the installer from [Python Windows Downloads](https://www.python.org/downloads/windows/)

 **Note**: Select the Python architecture (32 or 64-bit) that you plan to build for.